 - With risk-pooling and cost-sharing insurance offers the opportunity to reduce income inequalities.

 - The profession’s small size, less than 3% as large as each of the medical, accounting and legal professions individually.

 - Unique technical and talent capabilities are in high demand by many other potential employer sponsors (data scientist, machine learning, AI).

-Here are several links for your educational assessment:
+Here are several actuarial and apprenticeship links for your educational assessment:

 Code of Conduct (see fourth paragraph)